-- (i) During the year ended March 31, 2022, MoEF&CC has notified guidelines for thermal power plants for disposal of fly ash and bottom ash produced during power generation process.
+(i) During the year ended March 31, 2022, Ministry of Environment, Forest & Climate Change, Government of India (MoEF&CC) has notified guidelines for thermal power plants for disposal of fly ash and bottom ash produced during power generation process.
 Effective 01 April 2022, the notification has introduced a three-year cycle to achieve average ash utilisation of 100 per cent.
 The first three-year cycle is extendable by another one year or two years where ash utilisation percentage is in the range of 60-80 per cent or less than 60 per cent, respectively.
 Further, unutilised accumulated ash, i.e., legacy fly ash stored with such power plants prior to the date of this notification is required to be utilized fully over a ten year period with minimum twenty percent, thirty percent and fifty percent utilisation in year 1, year 2 and years 3-10 respectively.
 Such provisions are not applicable where ash pond or dyke has stabilised and the reclamation has taken place with greenbelt or plantation.
-The Company has performed detailed evaluations for its obligations under this notification and has recorded ₹ 214.60 crore as an exceptional item for the year ended 31 March 2022, towards estimated costs of legacy fly ash utilization including reclamation costs. - (ii) During the year ended March 31, 2021, the Company had recomputed its Renewable Power Obligation (RPO) pursuant to Chhattisgarh State Electricity Regulatory Commission (CSERC) notification dated July 13, 2020 (published on July 22, 2020) which clarified that for Captive Power Plants commissioned before April 1, 2016, RPO should be pegged at the RPO obligation percentage rates (both for solar and non-solar) applicable for FY 2015-16.
-Consequent to the aforesaid notification, the Company's obligation towards RPO relating to the period upto March 31, 2020 had been reversed to the extent of ₹ 94.99 Crore during the year ended March 31, 2021.
-The resultant gain on account of such reversal had been reported under "exceptional items".
+The Company had performed detailed evaluations for its obligations under this notification and had recognised estimated cost aggregating ₹ 214.60 crore towards legacy fly ash utilisation and reclamation costs as an exceptional item in the previous year.